good-loop/doc/pages/policy/equal-opportunities.md

 ## 5. Employment

-(a) Good-Loop Associates Ltd. will not discriminate on the basis of sex, race, nationality, marital status, disability, age, part-time or fixed term contract status, sexual orientation or religion in the allocation of duties between employees employed at any level with comparable job descriptions.
+(a) Good-Loop will not discriminate on the basis of sex, race, nationality, marital status, disability, age, part-time or fixed term contract status, sexual orientation or religion in the allocation of duties between employees employed at any level with comparable job descriptions.

-(b) Good-Loop Associates Ltd. will put in place any reasonable measures and/or adjustments within the workplace for those employees who become disabled during employment or for disabled appointees.
+(b) Good-Loop will put in place any reasonable measures and/or adjustments within the workplace for those employees who become disabled during employment or for disabled appointees.

 (c) All employees will be considered solely on their merits for career development and promotion with equal opportunities for all.

+(d) For transparency and to guard against any unfair pay differences, the company has an open pay policy, where employees are entitled to see the wages paid to others.

 ## 6. Suppliers and Sub-Contractors

-(a) Good-Loop Associates Ltd. will not discriminate on the basis of sex, race, nationality, marital status, disability, age, sexual orientation or religion in the selection of suppliers or sub-contractors.
+(a) Good-Loop will not discriminate on the basis of sex, race, nationality, marital status, disability, age, sexual orientation or religion in the selection of suppliers or sub-contractors.